python-websockets/websockets/docs/howto/autoreload.rst

     $ watchmedo auto-restart --pattern "*.py" --recursive --signal SIGTERM \
         python app.py

-This example assumes that the server is defined in a script called ``app.py``.
+This example assumes that the server is defined in a script called ``app.py`` and exits cleanly when receiving the ``SIGTERM`` signal.
 Adapt it as necessary.